swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 ### Kerberos Unconstrained Delegation

-> The user sends a TGS to access the service, along with their TGT, and then the service can use the user’s TGT to request a TGS for the user to any other service and impersonate the user. - https://shenaniganslabs.io/2019/01/28/Wagging-the-Dog.html
+> The user sends a TGS to access the service, along with their TGT, and then the service can use the user's TGT to request a TGS for the user to any other service and impersonate the user. - https://shenaniganslabs.io/2019/01/28/Wagging-the-Dog.html

 Domain Compromise via DC Print Server and Unconstrained Delegation